antronerds/r2-tutorials/docs/Integrative_analysis_WGS_data.md

 	[**Figure 1: Choose the ChIPSeq module**](_static/images/IntAnalysis_WGS_StucVarDuoPlot.png)

-4. When the link under a genomebrowser location view is clicked the same location is shown insede te full genomebrowser view.
+4. When the link under a genomebrowser location view is clicked the same location is shown inside te full genomebrowser view.
    Here you will be able to use the zoom buttons and select extra data to plot with the cgh-like scatterplot and junction information.
    For this sample there is also affymetrix gene expression data available.
 Here the zscore is shown above the cgh-like plot.